David Hopkin: Club career

 Hopkin started his career at Morton before moving to Premier League side Chelsea in 1992.
 He did not play many games for Chelsea and was later sold to Crystal Palace in 1995 for £850,000 just after their relegation from the Premier League.

 At Selhurst Park he wrote himself into Palace folklore by scoring a 90th-minute winner in the 1997 First Division play-off final against Sheffield United, to put Palace back into the Premier League.
 He also scored a key goal in the semi-final against Wolverhampton Wanderers.
 After two years with Palace, Hopkin moved on to Leeds United and then to their local rivals Bradford City.

 He later went on to play for Crystal Palace again before returning to Scotland with his hometown club Greenock Morton in a player/coaching role – however he had to retire in 2003 due to a recurring ankle injury.
 During his second playing spell at Morton he scored twice, once in the League Cup against St Mirren and once in the league against Gretna.

 International career

-Hopkin won seven caps for the Scottish national team, scoring twice in a 1998 FIFA World Cup qualification match against Belarus.
+Hopkin won seven caps for the Scotland national team, scoring twice in a 1998 FIFA World Cup qualification match against Belarus.